 In 2000, the Thai National Anti-Corruption Commission issued a ministerial notification providing that any acceptance of property or benefits by state officials must not be valued at more than 3,000 baht.
 If an official finds it necessary to accept a gift worth more than 3,000 baht, a report is required to be made to the state official’s supervisor.
-This is a cultural accommodation that seeks to provide certain exceptions for culturally acceptable gift-giving.
-That said, much confusion has been caused by this rule as there are no specific guidelines for an action to be treated as violation.
+This is an accommodation that seeks to provide certain exceptions for culturally acceptable gift-giving.
+That being said, much confusion has been caused by this rule as there are no specific guidelines for how an action will be treated as a violation.
 Further refinement and clarification is warranted.

 Annual requirements for companies